11 Easy Steps to Setting a Fall Table

 Step 4: Added Pottery Barn wooden chargers.

-By adding these warm wood chargers, it adds a fall color without being over the top.
+Adding these warm wood chargers adds a fall color without being over the top.

 I love orange for fall, but sometimes it’s overwhelming in my more neutral color scheme in my home.